Alaska Airlines cancels flights on certain Boeing planes through Saturday for mandatory inspections

 Alaska Airlines is canceling through Saturday all flights on Boeing 737 Max 9 planes like the one that suffered an in-flight blowout of a fuselage panel last week as it waits for new instructions from Boeing and federal officials on how to inspect the fleet.

+The development came as signs indicate some travelers might try to avoid flying on Max 9 jetliners — at least temporarily.

-The Seattle-based airline said Wednesday that it would cancel 110 to 150 flights a day while the Max 9 planes remain grounded.
+Seattle-based Alaska Airlines said Wednesday that it would cancel 110 to 150 flights a day while the Max 9 planes remain grounded.
 By midday, Alaska had canceled about 120 flights — one-fifth of its schedule for the day.

 “We hope this action provides guests with a little more certainty, and we are working around the clock to reaccommodate impacted guests on other flights,” the airline said on its website.